open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 In the next chapter, I'll address leadership talent in various locations in your organization—at the top, in the middle management, and on the ground. ◕

+#### Example: The high-energy leader

+A talented and intelligent employee in my organization always seemed to be quite busy; both his behavior and presence were high-energy.
+Previous managers had inhibited his salary growth, perhaps due to the impression that he's an unfocused person.
+And yet this employee's positive disposition and good intentions contributed substantially to the organization.
+When assigned a new manager who began to show appreciation for his abilities, he was able to step into a crucial role as a security office for the organization.
+The high-energy behavior others might have considered the mark of someone "unfocused" is now something co-workers perceive as a benefit—something that makes him especially good at his job.
+This leader now encourages others to open up and seek the roles best suited to them.
+Needless to say, he's gotten his raises—and has found new motivation at work.

+*Have you seen a similar case in your own practice?*

+*Thinking openly: Does your organization recognize and embrace the neurodiversity of its people?
+How could it be more inclusive in this way?*

 ## To nurture open leaders, managers must learn to let go

 Conventional managers and emerging leaders must work together to build open organizations.
 That requires respect, trust, and curiosity from everyone—and can lead to learning and great joy!